ajclarkson/ajclarkson.co.uk/src/blog/kubernetes-workloads-with-terraform-and-helm/index.md

 ## Getting Started

 The rest of the post assumes you have [terraform](https://terraform.io) installed and know how to use it for applying changes.
 We won't worry about complex project structures for an example as simple as this, so go ahead and create a single `main.tf` file which will contain all of our terraform configuration.
-First we need to setup the Kubernetes provider:
+First we need to setup the kubernetes provider:

 ```hcl
 terraform {